PedroCalani/Scene-Presets/README.md

 2) In houdini you have to add the shelf to your workspace.

 #### Attention:
-All saved pressets will be stored as .cmd files in your path “HOUDINI_USER_PREF_DIR/scene_pressets” which will usually be "C:\Users\NAME\Documents\houdini20.0\scene_presets"
+All saved pressets will be stored as .cmd files in your path “HOUDINI_USER_PREF_DIR/scene_pressets” which will usually be "C:\Users\NAME\Documents\houdini20.0\scene_presets".

+The tool has some limitations for saving custom HDA, although with the standard nodes it works fine.